Change your company status

 Set up your company and payroll details

-Next you need to enter any other details for your company.
-Set up your company and payroll details >
+Next you need to set up your company and payroll details.

 Processing implications